 After many years of meticulous record-keeping, New Zealand's

-answer to Dr. Rex Newnham, Professor J.G.
+equivalent of Dr. Rex Newnham, Professor J.G.
 Penland demonstrated

 a direct correlation between boron levels in the plants the sheep